 Welcome to my website!
 I am Takahiro Ueda, a postdoctoral researcher at Max-Planck Institute for Astronomy (MPIA) working with Dr. Mario Flock.
-I am also a special visiting researcher at National Astronomical Observatory of Japan.
-I have been working on the dust evolution in protoplanetary disks from both theoretical and observational point of views, with a particular interest in how terrestrial planets form.
+I am also a special visiting researcher at National Astronomical Observatory of Japan (NAOJ).
+I have been working on how dust grains grow into planets in protoplanetary disks from both theoretical and observational point of views, with a particular interest in formation of terrestrial planets.
 I obtained my Ph.D. at Tokyo Institute of Technology on March 2019 under the supervision of Prof. Shigeru Ida with co-supervised by Prof. Satoshi Okuzumi.
-After that, I was working with Prof. Akimasa Kataoka for three years as a JSPS Fellow and am studying the inner region of disks by using numerical simulations and observations with such as ALMA with Prof. Akimasa Kataoka.
+After that, I was working with Prof. Akimasa Kataoka for three years as a JSPS Research Fellow (PD) at NAOJ.
+Since April 2022, I have been at a current position.

 Name: UEDA, Takahiro (植田 高啓)